ananthchellappa/excel/README.md

 Where is it stored?

 This can vary.
-The easiest way to find this out, something you have to know if you wan to use someone eise's PMWB, is to create a dummy PMWB and then view it and see what the location is :
+The easiest way to find this out, something you have to know if you want to use someone eise's PMWB, is to create a dummy PMWB and then view it and see what the location is :

 In the Developer (how do you get this on your Ribbon?
 Google it!) tab, go to Record Macro and